afkchel/Cybersecurity-Road-Map/Network-Plus/Notes/IP/IPv4-Subnetting-Shortcuts.md

 ---

 ## Part 2: The Seven-Second Subnetting Method
-This method relies on a pre-built reference chart to eliminate math during the exam, focusing on visual boundaries.
+This method relies on a pre-built reference chart to eliminate math, focusing on visual boundaries.

 ### The Reference Chart
-Build this table at the start of the session to use as a lookup tool:

 | CIDR (Octet 2/3/4) | Subnet Mask | Addresses per Block |
 | :--- | :--- | :--- |